loning/the-math/docs/unsolved-math-problems/book-1-foundations/part-01-number-theoretic-mysteries/index.md

 $$\text{Question} = \text{Question}(\text{Pattern}) = \text{Pattern}(\text{Question})$$

-The questions and their subjects are inseparable, each defining the other in an eternal dance of mathematical consciousness.
+The questions and their subjects are inseparable, each defining the other in an eternal dance of mathematical observer.

 *In number theory, we do not study numbers—we study the studying itself.*